 The village has a linear character.
 There is no particular focus in the village, with the construction of properties along the one road running through the centre.
-The majority of historic buildings on this road are grade II listed.
+There are 14 Grade II Listed properties or buildings in the village (almost 20% of the total properties).
 Throughout history Overthorpe has moved between Middleton Cheney and Warkworth parishes.
 It is now a parish in its own right, but shares many amenities with these nearby villages, including the Church of St Mary which belongs to Warkworth Parish and the nearest local schools in Middleton Cheney.

 The Overthorpe Conservation Area was designated in 1978 and the boundary was amended in August 1987 to exclude some of the modern houses which did not reflect the character of the historic area of the village.